 A: The "Start a Club" page on the Student Activities website will get you started.
-This is where you can find links to register your organization with the Student Activities office, get funding from the Executive Committee, and register your group for the Campus Activities Fair during Orientation Week.
+This is where you can find information about how to register your organization with the Student Activities office, get funding from the Executive Committee, and register your group for the Campus Activities Fair during Orientation Week.
 For more information, please contact email@example.com.

 Q: How do I reserve meeting space in Elrod Commons?

 A: Visit the online reservation system to reserve a room in Elrod Commons.
 If you have questions about the reservation process, check the ITS webpage on 25Live at https://my.wlu.edu/its/how-to/space-scheduling-with-25live-pro.
 If you still have questions, feel free to contact the main Student Affairs office at 458-8754 or email@example.com.

 Q: How do I find out more information about a club or organization on campus that I'm interested in joining?